-We have chosen to offer a solid brass marine grade thumb snap as our standard option because it is the snap of choice for many of the police departments we serve and they are durable and easy to use.
-While we have snaps, like the brass thumb snap, that we use more often than not, we are always willing to work with our customers and find the right snap for them, the ones pictured above are an example of that.
+We have chosen to offer our very own, proprietary, swivel snap as our standard option.
+They are marine grade snaps, made out of stainless steel, feature a durable black coating, and are custom designed to fit our products and customers needs.
+They are intuitive to use, snag free, extremely durable, and rust resistant.
+This is now the snap of choice for many of the police departments we serve.
+While we have also offered snaps, like the brass thumb snap, we are always willing to work with our customers and find the right snap for them, the ones pictured above are an example of that.
 They are called Scissor Snap Hooks and are manufactured by a German company called HS Sprenger.
 As long as a customer can articulate the why behind what they want we will find them the best option.
 To determine the right attachment point for you, we recommend you ask the same questions we do when choosing the right option, and here they are.

 The first question to ask is.
 “What was the originally intended purpose of the attachment option in question?”